humanoastuto/Proyect-Enterprise-Wallet/README.md

 Task-I/E (inside IncomeExpense.vue)
 1: i/e must use account list for task 2
 2: Change input Name for a select from Account list in i/e register
+3: Add condition if its null, it wont search for incomes in the list
+4: Only integer/doubles allowed for amounts

 Task-Transfer (inside Transfer.vue)
 // A es el emisor (Transfer from:), B es el Receptor (Transfer to:)